- Genius Essays

 The question then is - are you stressed?

-If you are, this is probably the root (or one of) of your thought blocks.
+If you are, this is probably the root (or one of) of your ThoughtBlocks.

 Fear and Anxiety:

 Fear often magnifies the unknown, causing us to doubt and disbelieve our process.
 The repercussion of criticism, on the other hand, is self-created.
 Where your judgment towards others boomerangs.
 It is such that what you have previously criticized becomes your current due decision.
 Hence, your ego as well as the reality of your judgment may cause you to romanticize this block by avoiding the decision.
 You may masquerade this as needing clarity whereas what you need is acceptance and movement.
+Other times, this fear could be created by a false sense of perfection or superiority.
+When you feel too egoistic to fail or to be seen trying; you feel embarrassed by the demands of your current life experiences that it creates fear and anxiety.

 For each of these roots, it's critical to determine its own root.
 What sponsors your fear?
 And, what gives strength to the anxiety you experience?